christophergarthwood/appdevstig_docs/Template_001_ProjectDocumentation_Standards.md

 #### Code Review Standard
  - *Structure:* Must be a template based on team standards and must exist.
- - *Format:* Highest preference is to use a distributed system like Atlassian's FishEye, however use of Markdown in a repository for a template is acceptable, conversion with pandoc is acceptable.
+ - *Format:* Highest preference is to use a distributed system like Atlassian's Fisheye, however use of Markdown in a repository for a template is acceptable, conversion with pandoc is acceptable.
  - *Methods of work implementation:*  Performed at the end of a code development cycle per change prior to full merge into main.
  - *Project Artifact Location:* Central location, final code review output is with Project Management documentation.
  - *Periodicity of Update:* Performed with each change by a developer.